openharmony/docs/en/application-dev/napi/napi-introduction.md

 - Native engine: ArkTS engine abstraction layer, which unifies the API behavior of the ArkTS engine at the Node-API layer.

-- ArkComiler ArkTS runtime: ArkTS runtime.
+- ArkCompiler ArkTS Runtime: ArkTS runtime.

 ## Key Interaction Process of Node-API